Kelynack

 There are great places to visit near Kelynack including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park are great places to visit near Kelynack if you like country parks.
+There are a number of country parks near Kelynack including Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.

 There are a several good hills in the area around Kelynack like Kit Hill Country Park.

-Kelynack is near some unmissable historic buildings like Mount Edgcumbe House and Country Park,
+Places near Kelynack feature a number of interesting historic buildings including Mount Edgcumbe House and Country Park.

 Kelynack History